microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaCustomSecurityAttributeDefinition.md

 This example update a custom security attribute.

-- `Id` parameter specifies the custom security attribute definition object ID.
+- `-Id` parameter specifies the custom security attribute definition object ID.
-- `Description` parameter specifies the description of the custom security attribute.
+- `-Description` parameter specifies the description of the custom security attribute.
-- `Status` parameter specifies the custom security attribute is active or deactivated.
+- `-Status` parameter specifies the custom security attribute is active or deactivated.
-- `UsePreDefinedValuesOnly` parameter specifies the only predefined values can be assigned to the custom security attribute.
+- `-UsePreDefinedValuesOnly` parameter specifies the only predefined values can be assigned to the custom security attribute.

 ## Parameters